someengineering/fixinventory/docs/source/start.rst

 Almost done
 -----------
-Count the resources available in cloudkeeper
+Count the resources available in Cloudkeeper
 ::

     > match is(resource) | count